Last Update: 11/15/18

-No matter how you have been injured — a slip and fall; a car crash; an on the job accident; a defective product; etc. — the reality is most every person who is hurt and injured will experience pain, sometimes severe pain, as well as physical and mental suffering from the moment of injury through their long-term recovery and a return to a full and happy life.
+No matter how you have been injured — a slip and fall; a car crash; an on the job accident; a defective product; etc. — the reality is most every person will experience pain, sometimes severe pain, as well as physical and mental suffering from the moment of injury through their recovery.

-However, getting full and complete coverage for a pain and suffering claim is not that easy to accomplish.
+However, getting compensation for a pain and suffering claim is not that easy to accomplish.
 Insurance companies tend to disregard and discount pain and suffering claims as being exaggerated, untrustworthy, and perhaps even falsified.

-For plaintiffs’ personal injury lawyers, one of the biggest challenges can be getting adequate compensation coverage for their clients on pain and suffering claims.
+For plaintiffs’ personal injury lawyers, one of the biggest challenges can be getting adequate compensation to return their clients to the condition they were in prior to their client’s injuries.

 What is Pain and Suffering Under Florida Law?